Spaghettification: A simple example

-Inside or outside the event horizon
+Relation to the event horizon

-The point at which tidal forces destroy an object or kill a person will depend on the black hole's size.
+The point at which tidal forces destroy an object or kill a person is proportional to the black hole's mass.
+This point is not the event horizon.
 For a supermassive black hole, such as those found at a galaxy's center, this point lies within the event horizon, so an astronaut may cross the event horizon without noticing any squashing and pulling, although it remains only a matter of time, as once inside an event horizon, falling towards the center is inevitable.
-For small black holes whose Schwarzschild radius is much closer to the singularity, the tidal forces would kill even before the astronaut reaches the event horizon.
-For example, for a black hole of 10 Sun masses the above-mentioned rod breaks at a distance of 320 km, well outside the Schwarzschild radius of 30 km.
-For a supermassive black hole of 10,000 Sun masses, it will break at a distance of 3,200 km, well inside the Schwarzschild radius of 30,000 km.
+Stellar black holes have much higher spacetime curvature at their event horizon, so the tidal forces would spaghettify the astronaut before the event horizon.